-How your mindset affects your finances18.05.16
+How your mindset affects your finances16.01.20

 Director of Employee Wellbeing

-Having tangible goals is a good way of doing this; people get what is called ‘anticipatory happiness’ from having savings goals.
+Having tangible goals is a good way of doing this.
+By setting goals, people get what is called ‘anticipatory happiness’ from their future success.
 Perhaps someone is saving for a holiday, so they think frequently about the ‘reward’ that’s about to come their way.
 Employers should consider financial wellbeing initiatives that encourage saving, particularly those that help them secure their future (such as pensions).
 One of the most popular ways of encouraging this behaviour is ‘Nudge Theory’.

-The Stress of Debt
+The stress of debt

 To maximise their happiness, an employee needs to get out of debt.
-As we saw with the scarcity principle, being in debt tends to just lead to over-spending to overcompensate for being in debt.
-Financial stress is overwhelming and in fact, according to ‘The Independent’ newspaper, debt is the number one thing that keeps us all awake at night.
-There are new financial wellbeing initiatives aimed at reducing or clearing an employee’s credit card debt through payroll lending.
+The trouble is that being in debt inherently tends to lead to over-spending, to overcompensate for being in debt.
+Financial stress is overwhelming – who hasn’t laid awake at night or been distracted at work worrying about the number in their bank account?
+In the workplace, there are a multitude of financial wellbeing initiatives, from learning-based schemes focussing on pre-emptive education, to tools aimed at reducing or clearing an employee’s credit card debt through payroll lending.

 Gethin is a psychology graduate who has been helping some of the world’s largest organisations to improve their employee experience and wellbeing for almost two decades.
 The last 8 years have been spent working as part of the senior leadership team here at Benefex.
 As a frequent writer and speaker on employee experience and employee wellbeing, Gethin has been featured in The Guardian, The Huffington Post and The Financial Times as well as major HR, Reward and Pensions publications.
 Gethin is also a regular keynote speaker and guest lecturer at events, and a founding member of the Engage for Success Wellbeing Thought Action Group.
 He is also listed on the Employee Engagement Powerlist and one of Cardiff Life’s ‘One to Watch In The City’.